ltricot/CSE201_prototype/README.md

 3. the user likes as a key-value store on Azure Cosmos
 4. the cluster labels as a csv

+@Abdelrahmansameh

+### Server & API: (to come)

+An API to the recommendation service.

+@deivisbanys
+@TotoJean
+@ltricot

 ### Recommendation

 A number of algorithms come together to produce the final recommendations.
 We implement the following:
-1. MinHash
+1. MinHash @jjbl99
-2. Label propagation for clustering
+2. Label propagation for clustering @MarineHoche
-3. KNN for candidate production
+3. KNN for candidate production @clemie
-4. Matrix Factorization for match scoring and user/paper embedding
+4. Matrix Factorization for match scoring and user/paper embedding @shrey183
-5. TF-IDF for content based embedding
+5. TF-IDF for content based embedding @MarineHoche

 ## Documentation